SeattleChris/ergo-code/notes.md

 - Bonus Bottom "Trigger" row
   - Pointer home column could be nice, if it could fit
   - Middle, Ring, and Pinkie home - pretty good, as long as not a core frequent key
+- What "Feels right" for column alignment can be dramatically different if keyboard at wrong height
+  - This is especially true for the pinkie finger.
 - Column Alignment:
-  - Maybe ring pulled down a small amount - 25% of key size
+  - Maybe ring pulled down a small amount - 15%?
+To keep from being too drastic to pinkie.
+Jan is close.
   - Maybe pinkie pulled down more - 50% of key size
 - Roll front to back: Maybe roll it even more, so more trigger pulling action instead of reach out action
   - 'Bonus row' probably should not go more than vertical